laytan/odin-http/README.md

 A HTTP/1.1 server implementation for Odin.

-See the example for usage, run the example using: `odin run example`.
+See the example for usage, run the example using: `odin run examples/complete` or `odin run examples/minimal` from the root directory.

 **TODO:**
  - max size of request line